What You’ll Learn 🧩

 Example II: saving and loading settings

 Let's now start modifying our project.
-The reason for removing the non-Dewesoft logic from dewesoft_bridge.cpp file will be seen soon, but not just yet.
+The reason for removing the non-Dewesoft logic from the dewesoft_bridge.cpp file will become clear soon, but not just yet.

-It may be annoying for you to select channels, enter criteria limit and determine rising or falling edge every time you start your plugin in Dewesoft.
-There is no need to do that anymore because C++ Plugin allows you to store and save your plugin settings in an XML file.
-In our case, we should save information about Criteria limit, Input channel name and Criteria channel name.
-To save enum settings we will change it to an integer and save it using WriteInteger
+It can be frustrating to select channels, enter the criteria limit, and choose between rising or falling edge every time you start your plugin in Dewesoft.
+Fortunately, this is no longer necessary because the C++ Plugin framework allows you to store and retrieve your plugin settings using an XML file.
+In our case, we need to save the criteria limit, input channel name, and criteria channel name.
+To store enum settings, we will convert them to integers and save them using the WriteInteger

 function.

-Storing is done with methods that contain Write prefix (e.g. WriteInteger) and reading is done with methods that contain Read prefix (e.g. ReadInteger).
-We will use class member doc which is automatically set.
-Parameters for Write and Read methods depend on data type which should be saved, but we can generalize it for every data type.
+Settings are stored using methods with the Write prefix (e.g. WriteInteger) ), and retrieved using methods with the Read prefix (e.g. ReadInteger).
+We will use the class member doc which is automatically available.
+The parameters for Write and Read methods depend on the data type being saved, but the approach can be generalized across data types.

 The first parameter is the pointer to the node which Dewesoft uses.
 This parameter is the same for every type.